Thyroid disorders: Introduction

 Undiagnosed causes of weight gain and obesity: Although obesity may be related to lifestyle issues,

-there are also a number of medical causes of weight gain or obesity that may go undiagnosed...read more »
+there are also a number of medical causes...read more »

 Thyroid disorder misdiagnosed as anxiety disorder: The book "A Dose of Sanity" reports on a case